WebSocket Server (Remote Control)

 • Server starts idle (no device connection)

-• Only one client allowed at a time
+• Only one client can control device connection at a time

 Message Protocol